THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Kurumaebi 車海老 Kuruma Shrimp This giant shrimp is overwhelmingly from Japan.
 Approximately 90% of what is served nowadays is farmed.
 It is often served live.
 Its season is the autumn and the winter.
 See ‘dancing shrimp’ below.

 Maguro 鮪 Tuna This red Bluefin tuna is a sushi staple.
-It is red to crimson.
+It is red to crimson and mostly available during the winter.
 The Bluefin lives in colder waters than the yellow fin, although there are Atlantic, Pacific and Southern Bluefin populations.
-Strictly speaking the main type of Maguro is called Kuromaguro (‘black maguro’) or Honmaguro.
+Strictly speaking the main type of Maguro is called Kuromaguro (‘black maguro’ from the Pacific) or Honmaguro or Shibi.
 Bluefin tuna is the world’s most expensive fish.
+It is also becoming scarce.
 Luckily it lives up to 40 years and can grow to over 100 kgs.
 Compare that to Salmon which typically lives two to five years.
 Bluefin is fished around Canada and the Mediterranean or between Australia and South Africa for the Southern (Minamimaguro) kind.
 Mebachi is Big Eye Tuna.
 Maguro apparently is being substituted with a large fish called Akamambou i.e. Moonfish or Opah.

 Mahata 真羽太 Sea Bass or Grouper or Rock Cod This Sea Bass is Hawaiian and typically found in the winter months.
 It has vertical stripes on its body.
 One form of Grouper is fished near Portugal and available in the spring.
 Grouper are large fish and often as big as humans.
 Aka-hata is Red Hata.
 It is sometimes called Ara in Southwestern Japan